The Issue - Protect Access to Wound Care

 Millions of Americans suffer from chronic wounds that are hard to heal and require the use of skin substitutes, which physicians use because they improve patient outcomes.
 Many of these products are made from amniotic membranes (donated human placental tissue after birth) and are highly effective in treating persistent and chronic wounds, such as diabetic foot ulcers, venous leg ulcers, and pressure wounds.
 Patients rely on skin substitute products to avoid limb amputations, which double the risk of dying within five years for diabetic patients.

 Medicare is proposing greatly reducing physician payments so drastically many providers may be unable to provide patient care, particularly to rural patients.
 Write to Medicare to tell them we need a physician payment rate that works for everyone – patients, Medicare, providers, and the skin substitute community.
-Act by September 12 to stop them.
+Act immediately to stop them.

 Take Action by December 31